adamturn/conndb/README.md

 ```

 ## Notes
-Your editor may flag the import with a warning and say that it can't import the module, but don't worry, it can.
+Your editor may flag the import with a warning and say that it is unable to import the module, but don't worry, it is wrong.

 Your properties file must have a host, port, dbname, username, and password.
 For example, the parsing logic/regex expects something like this, but dropping the 'db' works too:
 ```properties